OlliSaarikivi/homepage/cv.md

 |*Research Intern*|*2 Feb 2015 - 8 May 2015*|
 {: class="nohead"}

-Lead synthetic data generation tool development at Microsoft AI’s pretraining team and built generations for improved reasoning capabilities.
+Lead synthetic data generation tool development at Microsoft AI’s pretraining team and built generations for *improved reasoning capabilities in phi-4*.

 Joined Sebastien Bubeck’s Physics of AGI team mid 2023 to build the Phi small language models. *I worked on synthetic generations for coding and filtering web data, ran ablations, improved our PyTorch inference stack and worked to ensure our evaluations were uncontaminated.*